Bridge (game)

 Bonuses are given for the holding of honors (the five highest cards of the trump suit, or the four aces if there are no trumps).
 If one side holds three honors, it scores 30 points; four honors, 40 points; five honors, 50 points.
 Four trump honors in one hand and one in the partner's hand count 90 points, and all the honors in one hand count 100 points.
 Bonuses are also awarded for slams; 50 points for a small slam—that is, for taking 12 of 13 tricks—and 100 points for a grand slam, which requires taking all 13 tricks.

-CONTRACT BRIDGE
+III | CONTRACT BRIDGE |

 In contract bridge the scoring places an emphasis on skillful bidding.
 The bidding and play in contract bridge are identical with those in auction bridge, but the techniques are different because of the difference in scoring.
 The bonuses that are awarded for rubber or for slams encourage bidding the full value of the hands as dealt; however, the penalties for failure to make the bid, especially if doubled, are so severe as to evoke extreme caution against overbidding.
 Bidding techniques have been developed to such an extent that experienced bridge players rarely fail to contract for games or slams that have a reasonable chance for success.